 - Don’t use chemical products: Chemical substances that are used to clean the vaginal area can destroy the good bacteria and make the area susceptible to bacterial/yeast and other infections.

 - Stay away from cosmetics: Sometimes, the vaginal smell could be a result of using soaps, scented sprays, and wipes.
-It is better to avoid these during pregnancy to prevent odor.
+It is better to avoid these for better odor control during pregnancy.

 When To Visit The Doctor?

 Usually, vaginal smell due to diet and hormonal changes can be treated at home.
 But you should contact your doctor in any of the following cases.